RapidCoders/Coding-Practice/DAY_29/README.md

 ```
 **Author: Vaibhav**

-# Q.2 Write a program to check whether number is Lucky number or not.
+# Q.2 Write a program to check whether given number is Perfect number or not.
 ```
 Explanation:
-The sequence of natural numbers or subset of integers that we get after removing second, third, fourth, fifth, and so on number respectively from the sequence.
-By applying the process there still remains some numbers indefinitely in the sequence such numbers are known as lucky numbers.

-Example :
-Consider the sequence of following natural numbers:

-1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, ….

-Let's remove every second number (2, 4, 6, 8, 10, ……) from the above sequence, we get:

-1, 3, 5, 7, 9, 11, 13, 15, 17, 19, 21, 23, 25, …………

-Let's remove every third number (5, 11, 17, 23, ……) from the above sequence, we get:

-1, 3, 7, 9, 13, 15, 19, 21, 25, …….

-Continue the above process indefinitely by removing the fourth, fifth, sixth,……, and so on, until after a fixed number of steps, certain natural numbers remain indefinitely.
-The numbers that remains in the sequence are known as lucky Numbers.
+Let's take the number 496 and heck it is a perfect number or not.

+First, we find the factors of 496 i.e. 1, 2, 4, 8, 16, 31, 62, 124, and 248.
+Let's find the sum of factors (1 + 2 + 4 + 8 + 16 + 31 + 62 + 124 +248 = 496).
+We observe that the sum of factors is equal to the number itself.
+Hence, the number 496 is a perfect number.

+Input : Enter the number : 28
+Output : 28 is a perfect number.

+Input : Enter the number : 4558
+Output : 4558 is not a perfect number.
 ```
 **Author: Suyash**